CROW WING COUNTY

 Site ResponsibilityThe site cleanup is being performed by BNSF Railway Company under an agreement with the U.S. Environmental Protection Agency (EPA).
 EPA is currently the primary agency overseeing the cleanup, in consultation with the Minnesota Pollution Control Agency (MPCA).

-Threats and ContaminantsPrior to the operation of the groundwater treatment system, contaminated groundwater threatened private water wells, and surface water was at risk from contamination with carcinogenic and noncarcinogenic polycyclic aromatic hydrocarbons (PAHs), oil and grease, salts, and phenols.
-Soils at the site were also heavily contaminated prior to removal and treatment, mainly with PAHs.
+Threats and ContaminantsPrior to the operation of the groundwater treatment system, contaminated groundwater threatened private water wells, and surface water was at risk from contamination with carcinogenic and noncarcinogenic polycyclic aromatic hydrocarbons (PAHs), oil and grease, and phenols.
+Soils at the site were also heavily contaminated with PAHs prior to removal and treatment.